juvian/neopets-flash-fix/README.md

 ### Extra

 1. Download [neopets folder](https://download-directory.github.io/?url=https://github.com/juvian/neopets-flash-fix/tree/main/neopets)
-2. Find mitmproxy installation path, go to mitmproxy/addons/neopets folder and unzip games folder there.
-Directory should end up with neopets.py file and games folder
+2. Wherever you placed your neopets.py file, unzip the games folder there.
+The directory should end up containing both your original neopets.py file, and the games directory.
+(If you followed the guide above, this will be in a neopets directory within your home directory: ~/neopets/games/)

 # Troubleshooting
 1. If using waterfox, make sure it says version G3.2.6 when going to about:support